thanksmister/android-mqtt-alarm-panel/README.md

 MQTT allows for communication between the alarm panel and the manual alarm panel.
 The alarm panel interface will reflect the current state of the manual alarm control panel component and vice versa.
 However, your home automation platform is responsible for triggering the alarm through automation and sensor states.

+- Alarm sensors, display up to for sensors and their states in the alarm screen.
 - Stream video, detect motion, detect faces, and read QR Codes.
 - Capture and emailing images when the alarm is disabled.
 - MQTT commands to remotely control the application (speak text, play audio, display notifications, alerts, etc.).